Marceillo/my-list/README.md

 - [Github](https://github.com/) - used to host and edit the website.
 - [Am I responsive](https://ui.dev/amiresponsive) - This tool tests the site's responsiveness and provides an image used at the beginning of the document.
 - [Jigsaw validator](https://jigsaw.w3.org/css-validator/) - used to look for errors and non-standard CSS code.
-- [W3C validator](https://validator.w3.org/) - used to look for errors and none standard HTML code.
+- [W3C validator](https://validator.w3.org/) - used to look for errors and non-standard HTML code.
 - Google Chrome's lighthouse for performance and accessibility tests for mobile and desktop modes.
 - [Jshint](https://jshint.com/) To detect errors and problems in the javacode.
 - [HTML validator](https://validator.w3.org/) To detect errors and problems in HTML.